 The program does not utilize physical restraint as a regular means of discipline.
-Staff has been trained in the use of Nonviolent Crisis Intervention, a method that utilizes restraints only after all other means have been exhausted.
+Staff has been trained in the use of Non-violent Crisis Intervention, a method that utilizes restraints only after all other means have been exhausted.
 There is no crisis room.
-Should a student consistently lose control and become harmful to him/her or others, physical intervention may be required.
-This is viewed as a very serious matter and would require the necessary meetings and discussions to determine if Amesbury Academy Charter Public School can meet the needs of the students.
+Should a student consistently lose control and become harmful to himself/herself or others, physical intervention may be required.
+This is viewed as a very serious matter and would require the necessary meetings and discussions to determine if AIHS can meet the needs of the students.

 Physical restraint is defined as the use of bodily force to limit a student's freedom of movement.
 Physical restraint shall only be used as a behavior management tool when other less intrusive alternatives have failed or been deemed inappropriate.
-In the event that physical restraint is required to protect the safety of school community members, the Amesbury Academy Charter Public School has enacted the following procedures to ensure the proper use of restraint and to prevent or minimize any harm to the student as a result of the use of restraint and to prevent or minimize any harm to the student as a result of the use of restraint.
+In the event that physical restraint is required to protect the safety of school community members, AIHS has enacted the following procedures to ensure the proper use of restraint and to prevent or minimize any harm to the student as a result of the use of restraint and to prevent or minimize any harm to the student as a result of the use of restraint.
 These procedures shall be annually reviewed, provided to school staff and made available to parents of enrolled students.
-None of the foregoing paragraph or the policy/procedures, established, precludes any teacher, employee or agent of the Amesbury Academy Charter Public School from using reasonable forcer to protect students, other persons or themselves from assault or imminent, serious harm.
+None of the foregoing paragraph or the policy/procedures, established, precludes any teacher, employee or agent of AIHS from using reasonable force to protect students, other persons or themselves from assault or imminent, serious harm.